clearlinux/clear-linux-documentation/source/tutorials/zfs.rst

 OpenZFS kernel modules must be loaded before any OpenZFS filesystems are mounted.
 For convenience, load the kernel modules at boot.

-#.
-Systemd uses the `/etc/modules-load.d/` directory to load out-of-tree
+Systemd uses the `/etc/modules-load.d/` directory to load out-of-tree kernel modules.
-   kernel modules.
 Make sure that the directory exists:

    .. code-block:: bash

       sudo mkdir -p /etc/modules-load.d

-#.
 Create the configuration file:

    .. code-block:: bash

       echo "zfs" | sudo tee /etc/modules-load.d/01-zfs.conf

-#.
-Reboot your system. zfs.ko should be loaded automatically (the module should appear in the out of command :file:`lsmod`).
+Reboot your system. zfs.ko should be loaded automatically (the module should appear in the outout of command :file:`lsmod`).

 ..
 CAUTION::